-Feature Older versions of Arm Compiler Arm Compiler 6 Integer operations Shifts int shifts > 0 && < 127 Warns when shift amount > width of type. int left_shifts > 31 == 0 You can use the -Wshift-count-overflow option to int right_shifts > 31 == 0 suppress this warning. (for unsigned or positive) int right_shifts > 31 == -1 (for negative) long long shifts > 0 && < 63 Integer division Checks that the sign of the remainder matches the sign of the numerator The sign of the remainder is not necessarily the same as the sign of the numerator.
-Floating-point operation s Default standard IEEE 754 standard, rounding to nearest representable value, exceptions disabled by default.
+Feature Older versions of Arm Compiler Arm Compiler 6 Integer operations Shifts int shifts > 0 && < 127 Warns when shift amount > width of type. int left_shifts &gt; 31 == 0 You can use the -Wshift-count-overflow option to int right_shifts &gt; 31 == 0 suppress this warning. (for unsigned or positive) int right_shifts &gt; 31 == -1 (for negative) long long shifts &gt; 0 &amp;&amp; &lt; 63 Integer division Checks that the sign of the remainder matches the sign of the numerator The sign of the remainder is not necessarily the same as the sign of the numerator.
+Floating-point operations Default standard IEEE 754 standard, rounding to nearest representable value, exceptions disabled by default.
 All facilities, operations, and representations guaranteed by the IEEE standard are available in single and double- precision.
 Modes of operation can be selected dynamically at runtime.
 This is equivalent to thefpmode=ieee_full option in older versions of Arm Compiler. #pragma STDC FP_CONTRACT #pragma STDC FP_CONTRACT Might affect code generation.
-Unions, enums and struc ts Enum packing Enums are implemented in the smallest integral type of the correct sign to hold the range of the enum values, except for when compiling in C++ mode with enum_is_int.
-By default enums are implemented as int, we used when required.
-By default enums are implemented as int, with long long used when required. in containers is sufficient to con A container is an object, aligned as the declared type.
+Unions, enums and structs Enum packing Enums are implemented in the smallest integral type of the correct sign to hold the range of the enum values, except for when compiling in C++ mode with enum_is_int.
+By default enums are implemented as int , with long long used when required.
+Allocation of bit-fields in containers Allocation of bit-fields in containers.
+A container is an object, aligned as the declared type.
 Its size is sufficient to contain the bit-field, but might be smaller or larger than the bit-field declared type.
 Signedness of plain bit- Unsigned.
-Signed. fields Plain bit-fields declared without either the signed or unsigned qualifiers default to unsigned.
-Thesigned_bitfields option treats plain bit-fields as signed.
+Signed. fields Plain bit-fields declared without either the signed or unsigned qualifiers default to unsigned .
+Thesigned_bitfields option treats plain bit-fields as signed .
 Plain bit-fields declared without either the signed or unsigned qualifiers default to signed .
 There is no equivalent to either thesigned_bitfields orno_signed_bitfields options.
+Arrays and pointers